kristo-aun/egd-web/README.md

 Presumably this solution can be applied to any JP-X language pair, but the development is not being done keeping this in mind.
-If you wish to apply this software to another language pair you should be prepared to make significant changes in the source code.
+If you wish to apply this software to another language pair you should be prepared to make significant changes to the source code.

 This dictionary has some value to Japanese speakers as it enables translating in Estonian -> Japanese direction.